bic-org/Boxtech/docs/usecases/terminal.md

 **Examine the Results**

-Look for the `max_payload_kg` in the json response, you can now compare this against the weight provided from the weighing equipment for the container of interest to ensure a safe operating weight.
+Look for the `max_gross_mass_kg` in the json response, you can now compare this against the weight provided from the weighing equipment for the container of interest to ensure a safe operating weight.

 ```
 {